Pulsa diNura

-His historicity has been questioned.
-In Mishpacha, a Haredi magazine, Dr. Dov Schwartz of Bar-Ilan University and the Haredi public figure Moshe Blau argued that the ceremony has no basis in traditional Judaism and actually originates in mid-20th century.
+Its historicity has been questioned.
+Dr. Dov Schwartz of Bar-Ilan University and the Haredi public figure Moshe Yehuda Blau argued in the Haredi magazine Mishpacha that the ceremony has no basis in traditional Judaism and actually originates in mid-20th century.

 Etymology

-Pulsa (plural: pulsei) is an Aramaic noun derived from the Latin word pulsus meaning a "blow" or "stroke".
-Nura is an Aramaic noun meaning "fire".
+Pulsā, plural: pulsē, is an Aramaic noun derived from the Latin word pulsus "blow, stroke".
+Nurā is an Aramaic noun meaning "the fire."